View Visualized Data in Mech-MSR

-You can use Data Viewer only after Debug Output is enabled in the graphical programming workspace.
+You can use data viewer only after Debug Output is enabled in the graphical programming workspace.

 Switch the Display Mode (①)